 Hecate, as a Dark Moon Goddess, holds this sovereign sexual power.
 She teaches us that our bodies belong only to us.

-Hecate is known for protecting crossroads, gateways, and teh in between spaces.
+Hecate is known for protecting crossroads, gateways, and the in between spaces.
 People often placed her statue or left offerings at doorways to protect their household.
 What is the most magnificent doorway?
 The door between heaven and Earth?
 THE YONI.
-Doors were build to be shaped like holy vulvas.
+Doors were built to be shaped like holy vulvas.

 This pussy symbology is present in temples and cathedrals all over the world.
 Hecate watches over doorways just as she watches over the most sacred door, the yoni.
 She is the KEEPER OF KEYS to the female body.
 She holds the secrets of the erotic feminine.
 Hecate knows that our pussies deserve worship.
 That our bodies are the gateways to the Divine.

 Hecate is often seen with snakes around her neck or anointing her head like a crown.
 Serpents are Shakti-Kundalini, they represent primordial feminine wisdom and awakened, wild female sexuality.

 Hecate is sometimes known to have horns like a bull.
 The skull of a bull is a replica of the human female uterus.
 What is more Womb Goddess-y than that?

 When women and wolves howl at the moon they invoke Hecate's magick.
 Hecate often showed up after someone heard howling dogs.
 Hecate is also closely linked to dogs and was called "the bitch" or "she-wolf".